DragonMinded/sm2museca/readme.md

 ## About This Fork

-This fork is designed to be used in conjunction with [https://github.com/theKeithD/sm2museca](a fork of StepMania 5.2 that adds a new ``museca-single`` game mode).
+This fork is designed to be used in conjunction with [a fork of StepMania 5.2 that adds a new ``museca-single`` game mode](https://github.com/theKeithD/sm2museca).
 This mode defines a 16-lane single player mode, rather than a 16-lane double play mode like the ones offered by ``bm`` and ``techno``.
+A noteskin is provided that helps better visualize the spin lanes on top of the normal lanes and should result in quicker and easier chart creation.

 _(Binaries to be provided soon)_

 ## Dependencies

-The following dependencies are required to run this conversion software:
+The following external dependencies are required to run this conversion software:

 - ffmpeg - Used to convert various audio formats to the ADPCM format required by MÚSECA.
 - sox - Used to create preview clips.